SalehEstiri/To-Do-list/README.md

 # To Do List Application

 ## Overview
-This is a simple command-line To Do List application written in Python.
+This is a simple desktop app To Do List application written in Python.
 It allows users to manage tasks with names, descriptions, and priorities, save them to a CSV file, and display them sorted by priority.

 ## Features
 - Create tasks with name, description, and priority